Select Page

 This house is named after Rosa Parks, who was one of the most influential figures in the Civil Rights movement.
 She prompted the Montgomery Bus Boycott when she was arrested in 1956 for not standing up to allow a white person to sit down.
 This led to an end to segregation and prejudice on buses.
 She was an intelligent woman who stood for what she believed in no matter the consequences.

-Tull House (formally Shackleton House)
+Tull House (formerly Shackleton House)

 Head of House: Mrs Heerey